 If you use this link here you'll get an additional 100 images optimized each month when you sign up!

 A more traditional CDN that I recommend is called BunnyCDN.
-It's super cheap and integrates seamlessly with WP Rocket.
-All you have to do is go into your WP Rocket settings and paste in the CDN information given to you by BunnyCDN.
+It's super cheap (I've spent less than a dollar in 6 months) and integrates seamlessly with Breeze Caching plugin, WP Rocket, and W3 Total Cache.
+All you have to do is go into your settings and paste in the CDN information given to you by BunnyCDN.
 If you have any questions, feel free to leave a comment and I can walk you through it.

 Get Fast WordPress Hosting